NVIDIA/DALI/docs/installation.rst

    pip install --extra-index-url https://developer.download.nvidia.com/compute/redist --upgrade nvidia-dali-tf-plugin-cuda120

 Installing this package will install ``nvidia-dali-cudaXXX`` and its dependencies, if they are not already installed.
-The package ``tensorflow-gpu`` must be installed before attempting to install ``nvidia-dali-tf-plugin-cudaXXX``.
+The package ``tensorflow`` must be installed before attempting to install ``nvidia-dali-tf-plugin-cudaXXX``.

 .. note::